 Yes, a roommate agreement form is a binding contract.
 That means, in the event that you and your roommate need to settle a dispute in court, the judge may use the document to determine who’s in the right.

 There are a few caveats here.
-First, just because your roommate agreement is a legal document doesn’t mean it can supercede other agreements you’ve signed.
-For instance, the lease agreement between you and your landlord is also a binding contract.
+First, just because your roommate rental agreement is a legal document doesn’t mean it can supersede other agreements you’ve signed.
+For instance, the residential lease agreement between you and your landlord is also a binding contract.
 If it specifies that you can’t have pets on the rental property, you can’t just sign a roommate agreement stating otherwise.
 You’re still on the hook with your landlord!